timlrx/timlrx.com/data/blog/2021-05-16-understanding-automated-market-maker.md

 **Technical side note**: Rather than distributing tokens for every trade that takes place to every liquidity provider, which would just add to "shoe leather cost", the fees are added back to the pool and the same number of liquidity tokens held by a liquidity provider can now be redeemed for a higher value.

-If every pool were to provide the same fees, liquidity providers who are hoping to maximise profit would choose pools that have the highest trade activity.
+If every pool were to provide the same fees, liquidity providers who are hoping to maximise profit would choose pools that have the highest trade activity.^[To be more precise, profit maximisation is a function of trading fee share, trading activity, additional bonuses and token prices.
+LPs can suffer a loss due to a decline in token prices and/or fluctuation in prices, also known as impermanent loss.]
 For new pools consisting of less well-known tokens, additional incentives can be offered to liquidity providers such as bonus token distributions.

 ## Incentives for users